 Fresh Mushroom Risotto

-The trio of shiitake mushrooms, Cognac, and cream creates a symphony of flavors.
-You’ll need a find Cognac, or another good-quality brandy, to get the full effect.
+The trio of shiitake mushrooms, cognac, and cream creates a symphony of flavors.
+You’ll need a fine cognac, or another good-quality brandy, to get the full effect.
 Serve this elegant dish as a first course before an entrée of pan-broiled fillet of beef.